Middleware

 Tip

-Cross-origin requests may generate OPTIONS requests, and we do not want OPTIONS requests to enter the controller; therefore, we directly return an empty response (response('')
+Cross-origin requests may trigger OPTIONS preflight requests.
+We do not want OPTIONS requests to reach the controller, so we return an empty response (response('')) directly to intercept them.

 return [